OXI-Instruments/OXI-Desktop/README.md

 ## Usage

-### FW Update
+### Firmware Update
-For firmware updates simply go to the FW Update tab, clic the right option and load the corresponding .syx file.
+To update the firmware of you OXI select the **FW Update** tab and choose the `.syx` file when chosing to update either the OXI Firmware, Bluetooth or Split.
-The last stable update files can be found here: [OXI One Update files](https://oxiinstruments.com/oxi-one/update)
+The latest stable firmware can be found on the [OXI One Update files](https://oxiinstruments.com/oxi-one/update) section.

-### Backups
+### Syncing Projects
-You can backup your projects by selecting the project number and clicking on "GET PROJECT".
-The project and all its patterns will be downloaded from the OXI One into your computer.
-A new folder called OXI Files will be created in your desktop.
+You can sync your projects between the OXI One and your computer.
+Select the project number and click **GET PROJECT**.
+The project and the patterns it contains will be downloaded from the OXI One onto your computer.
+The desktop directory `OXI Files` now contains the downloaded data.

-You can then send any project back to any slot of your OXI One by pressing "SEND PROJECT" and choosing the right project number.
-Choose the file with the .oxipro extension inside the project folder.
+To send any project back to any project slot of your OXI One, select the desired slot and press **SEND PROJECT**.
+The file selection dialog lets you choose the `.oxipro` project file to upload.

 ## Community